durgesh966/AWS-Ec2-and-S3-Readme-files/Ec2.md

-Certainly!
-Below is the `README.md` file for hosting a simple Node.js application on an AWS EC2 Ubuntu machine.
+This is the `README.md` file for hosting a simple Node.js application on an AWS EC2 Ubuntu machine.

 ```markdown
 # Node.js Hello World